 - Select each image you want to export

-- Right click, then select Export in the pop up menu
+- Right click and select Export from the menu

-- Select File from the menu bar on top, then select Export in the pop up menu
+- Click File in the menu bar on top and select Export from the drop down menu

 This skips the dialog box and exports images in exactly the same way as the previous time you did it.
 To do this:

 - Click File in the top menu bar or

 - Right click

 Step 2 – enter export options in the Export Dialog Box